 - Uncontrollable leg movements

 To ease painful withdrawal symptoms, recovery professionals recommend attending a medically-supervised detox center to receive addiction treatment medications.
 Opioid agonists like Methadone and Buprenorphine can help to reduce drug cravings and also ease body aches and pains.
-Following detox, an inpatient or outpatient rehab is the best form of lasting addiction treatment for most people.
+Following detox, an inpatient or outpatient rehab is a form of lasting addiction treatment for most people.